chai-dex/ChaiDex-Contracts/contracts/README.md

 This involves the requirement of payment of platform fee in terms of Chai Tokens in violation of which the trade will not exist.

-Functions and parameters
+### Functions and parameters (for ERC)
+1.depositSeller

-1.depositSeller --address _seller, --seller address     --In ERC contract /ChainX
+              --address _seller, --seller address     --In ERC contract /ChainX

-                  uint256 _id, -- unique TradeID which is orgin in the current chain uint256 _amount, -- TradeDeposit Amount
+                  uint256 _id, -- unique TradeID which is orgin in the current chain

+                 uint256 _amount, -- TradeDeposit Amount

-                 uint8 _tokenIndex, -- Tokens are mapped to their addresses so the right token for deposit is chosen uint256 _endtime -- It is the duration for which the Trade should exist starting from then
+                 uint8 _tokenIndex, -- Tokens are mapped to their addresses so the right token for deposit is chosen

+                 uint256 _endtime -- It is the duration for which the Trade should exist starting from then

 2.setTradeCloneID(OnlyOwner) --uint256 _id,

                        address _seller ,

                        uint256 _endtime,

                       uint256 _maxAmount,

                       uint8 _sellerTokenIndex,

                       uint256 _feetoBepaid

+3.depositBuyer --

-3.depositBuyer --uint256 _id, // This is the ID of a TradeClone for a trade existing on oposite chain
+                 uint256 _id, // This is the ID of a TradeClone for a trade existing on oposite chain

                  uint256 _amount // the amount to be deposited

+4. setSwapID

+                (uint256  _id,
+                uint256 _parentID,
+                address _buyer,
+                uint256 _withdrawamount,
-4. setSwapID(uint256  _id,uint256 _parentID,address _buyer,uint256 _withdrawamount,uint256 _feeAmount) --OnlyOwner
+                uint256 _feeAmount) --OnlyOwner

 here _id is the SwapID that we generate for the deposit in other chain